 - The Lost World: Jurassic Park

-I love all of the ‘Jurassic’ movies, but I think Jurassic Park III deserves a heck of a lot more credit than it ever receives.
+I have placed Jurassic Park III in the middle as I believe it deserves a heck of a lot more credit than it ever receives.
 Apart from being a little too short (the finale could have benefited from another 10-20 minutes), I think Jurassic Park III is a solid adventure movie.